percona/portal-doc/docs/advisors/checks/mongodb-psa-architecture.md

 **Fault Tolerance**

-If a Secondary node is down in a PSA architecture, the replica set is left  with only one Primary & one arbiter.
-Since an Arbiter is not a full data-bearing node, this causes some serious operational consequences listed below:
+If a secondary node is down in a PSA architecture, the replica set is left  with only one primary & one arbiter.
+Since an arbiter is not a full data-bearing node, this causes some serious operational consequences listed below:

 - Until you have a second data-bearing member online, data redundancy is compromised and writes can only be acknowledged by the current primary.